masonyekta/masonyekta/README.md

 Hi 👋
-I am Mason, a web developer from Toronto, ON.
+I am Mason, a web developer from Toronto, Canada.